IRC bot with Twitch support

 There are two major configurations in which the bot may be built.

-application: base configuration; everything needed for an IRC bot
+application: default, base configuration; everything needed for an IRC bot

 twitch: additionally includes Twitch chat support and the Twitch bot plugin